 The Lufthansa Group supports numerous activities and measures over the long-term in order to decrease aircraft noise perceptibly.
 The primary goal is to sustainably lower noise at the source and to develop optimized flying procedures in cooperation with system partners.
 In addition, the activities concerning noise protection also have an economic component: by flying quiet aircraft, the Group may prevent possible restrictions on operations.

-At the beginning of 2014, Lufthansa was the first airline worldwide to start operations with an Airbus A320 equipped with noise-reducing vortex generators, thus setting an industry standard.
-Aircraft with vortex generators are up to 4 decibels quieter during the approach phase.
-In the meantime, the Group has retrofitted all aircraft of the A320 family operated by Lufthansa and SWISS with these vortex generators.
-The retrofit of Austrian Airlines’ A320 family is expected to be completed in 2019.
+In addition to modernizing the fleet, retrofitting existing aircraft also results in measurable noise reduction.
+At the beginning of 2014, Lufthansa became the first airline worldwide to start operations with a new Airbus A320 equipped with noise-reducing vortex generators, thus setting an industry standard.
+Aircraft with vortex generators are up to four decibels quieter on their approach.

 A320 audio tests with and without vortex generators on the final approach at Frankfurt Airport from the Offenbach-Lauterborn monitoring point.